Discover the bestselling BillyOh Fraya Log Cabin

 Outline the structure’s footprint using string or stakes so you don’t dig more than necessary.
 Mow the grass as low as possible, using a lawnmower, a sharp spade if it’s a small area or a turf cutter for larger spaces.

-Now, here’s the trick: slice the grass into strips before lifting, then lift or roll in sections.
-Break up any compacted soil to loosen stubborn roots and any remaining grass.
+Pro tip: Slice the grass into strips before lifting, then lift or roll in sections.
+Break up any compacted soil to loosen stubborn roots.
+You want a firm, level surface to prevent moisture from getting trapped, especially if you have a wooden shed.

 Choose and build your shed base